sina7272/EE_3.07_Geodata_WS2021/gdms0020_Course_Preparation/README.md

 * psycopg2
 * rasterio

-Create a new Anaconda environment.
-Do NOT install the packages in the base environment, e.g.
+**Create a new Anaconda environment.
+Do NOT install the packages in the base environment!**

 ```
 conda create --name geo